DUMMERR/Excell-Cost-Breakdown-backend/README.md

 		    }
 		},
-		"file_batch_data":{				#Data returned per file the user has uploaded "Test_File.xlsx":{   #The file name to define which data belongs to which "file_status": "success",		#Indicates if anything went wrong "failed_rows_count": 0,    	#How much data was unable to be read + returns a report of what failed if it failed "expense_data": [             #The array containing all the objects with the name and spend {
+		"file_batch_data":{				#Data returned per file the user has uploaded "Test_File.xlsx":{   #The file name as a key to define which data belongs to which "file_status": "success",		#Indicates if anything went wrong "failed_rows_count": 0,    	#How much data was unable to be read + returns a report of what failed if it failed "expense_data": [            #The array containing all the objects with the name and spend {
 						"company": "SomeName.Inc",
 						"value": 22.14